ErinaTheDummy/SwordToShield/ItemCompendium.md

 ## Coinage
 Coins are the most basic form of currency, ranging from platinum to copper their value is ensured by their rarity, making them accepted almost anywhere.
 50 coins is one pound of weight.
-To find the transfer rate for differnt grades of metal, refer to the following chart:
+To find the transfer rate for different grades of metal, refer to the following chart:

 ```